Skip to main content

 Report an Antitrust Crime

-Leniency Program
+Leniency Policy

-Corporations and individuals who report their cartel activity and cooperate in the Division’s investigation of the cartel reported can avoid criminal conviction, fines, and prison sentences if they meet the requirements of the program.
+Corporations and individuals who report their cartel activity and cooperate in the Division’s investigation of the cartel reported can avoid criminal conviction, fines, and prison sentences if they meet the requirements of the policy.

-Learn More About the Leniency Program
+Learn More About the Leniency Policy

 Procurement Collusion